Wonder If It's Safe To Exercise With A Rotator Cuff Injury?

 Is It Safe To Exercise With Rotator Cuff Injury?

-The short answer is: YES, you can exercise with a rotator cuff injury.
+The short answer is: You can exercise with a rotator cuff injury safely.

 The longer answer is that it depends: Some exercises are almost always safe to do, some are sometimes good to do, and there are some exercises to avoid with rotator cuff injury.